Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 This is possible by calling the `dmtcp_checkpoint()` function which is provided by DMTCP.
 This function is made accessible over the header file `dmtcp.h` which needs to be included in the program's source code before calling the function.
-The program needs to be recompiled and during compile time the `-fPIC` flag needs to be passed to the compiler.
-Further the program still needs to run under DMTCP, so it has to be started with `dmtcp_launch <APPLICATION>`.
+The program needs to be recompiled and the flag `-fPIC` needs to be passed to the compiler.
+Furthermore, the program still needs to run under DMTCP, so it has to be started with `dmtcp_launch <APPLICATION>`.

 ### Restarting from Checkpoint Image

 Restarting works in a similar way than starting a normal execution.
 The requested resources should match those of your original job.
 If you do not wish to create another checkpoint in your restarted run, the `-i` parameter can be omitted this time and the `-p` parameter can again be used to specify a port if multiple computations are running on the same host.

 Since the restart script does not work due to limited support for `Slurm` under DMTCP, you need to use `dmtcp_restart <FILENAMES>`.
 Navigate to the checkpoint directory and call the `dmtcp_restart` command and give the filenames as arguments, if the checkpoint image consists of multiple files and there is only a single checkpoint in the current directory it is possible to restart by running `dmtcp_restart ckpt_*`.